MichaelPatzer/ReCrystal/README.md

-**Due to the publication in a scientific journal, a new version will be online shortly.
+**Due to the publication in IUCrJ, a new version will be online shortly.
 This version should be applicable to all.
 The modification of ReCrystal to XD2024 is planned so that a broader spectrum of molecular crystals can be refined.**

 Further details can be found in my dissertation and please cite if used: https://doi.org/10.25926/BUW/0-168